Posted by ESPN.com's Tim Griffin

 The only injury of note in the first half was Oklahoma nose guard Adrian Taylor who was dinged after he was hit by Oklahoma middle linebacker Austin Box late in the first quarter.

 Oklahoma has been plagued with some drops in the first half, with at least four incompletions where receivers had a hand on the ball.
 But Gresham's athleticism with two grabs on balls he tipped to himself made up for those struggles.

 The crowd doesn't appear to be nearly as sparse as expected as only a few seats in the upper corners are empty.
-And these Oklahoma State became a factor early.
-It helped cause a false start on Oklahoma's first play for scrimmage that led to a three-and-out on Oklahoma's first possession.
+And these Oklahoma State fans became a factor early.
+It helped cause a false start on Oklahoma's first play from scrimmage that led to a three-and-out on Oklahoma's first possession.
 It was only the second time that the Sooners had failed to score on their opening possession this season.

 Oklahoma is taking advantage of a massive size advantage by running heavily towards its left side that includes 350-pound left tackle Phil Loadholt and 330-pound Duke Robinson.

-The Cowboys are showing a lot of new wrinkles, using Robinson more as a rushing threat than in most of the season.
+The Cowboys are showing a lot of new wrinkles, using Robinson more as a rushing threat than earlier in the season.
 His serpentine 11-yard scramble showed his athleticism as he eluded tacklers for eight seconds of game action.
 When he's running like that, Robinson might be the conference's most athletic quarterback.

 Oklahoma's defensive front did a better job after Oklahoma State had taken the lead on the touchdown pass to Hunter.
 After that play, Robinson did not complete another pass in the first half.